liuaishan/ModelBiasedAttack/README.md

 python attack.py
 ```

-Now you can use see the classification result of the original/adversarial image.
+Now you can see the classification result of the original/adversarial image.

 ## Real World Attacks